A family of non-periodic tilings of the plane by right golden triangles: Introduction

 \emph{A supertile} is a tiling, which can be obtained from an initial tile $P_i$ by applying decomposition several times.
 A supertile of the form $\sigma^n P_i$ is called a \emph{supertile of order $n$}.
 Thus each supertile of order $n$ consists of several supertiles of order $n-1$.

 Assume that the substitution and the local rule have the following properties: \begin{enumerate} \item[P1.]
 All supertiles satisfy the local rule. \item[P2.]
-For every tiling $T$ of the plane satisfying the local rule there is a tiling $T'$ satisfying the local rule with $\sigma T'=T$ and such tiling $T'$ is unique ( ``the unique composition property'').
-This tiling $T'$ is then denoted by $\sigma^{-1}T$. \end{enumerate} In this case it is not hard to show that all tilings of the plane satisfying the local rule are non-periodic and that such tilings exist.
+Every tiling $T$ of the plane satisfying the local rule has a unique composition satisfying the local rule ( ``the unique composition property'').
+This tiling is then denoted by $\sigma^{-1}T$. \end{enumerate} In this case it is not hard to show that all tilings of the plane satisfying the local rule are non-periodic and that such tilings exist.
 This can be shown as follows.

 \emph{Existence.} By P1 each supertile satisfies local rule.
-Obviously the linear size of a supertile $\sigma^n P_i$ is $(1/\psi)^n$ times larger than that of $P_i$.
+Obviously the linear size of a supertile $\sigma^n P_i$ is $(1/\phi)^n$ times larger than that of $P_i$.
 Hence there are tiling of arbitrary large parts of the plane satisfying local rule.
 By compactness arguments this implies that there are such tilings of the entire plane.